ThinkInvis/RoR2-Admiral/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-Admiral/blob/master/changelog.md

+**2.1.1**

+- Updated for RoR2 1.0.1.1 and R2API 2.5.14.
+	- Fixed OrbitalSkillsAnywhere not causing any changes.
+	- Fixed OrbitalJumpPad detonation effects (jump pad spawn/target set) not working.
+	- Fixed BeaconRebalance not preventing skill overrides to UsedUpSkillDef.
+- Fixed ShotgunRebalance pellet count config not applying.
+- Fixed Beacon: Special Order being able to hack T1 chests and shrines and increase its ItemWard item count on completion.
+- Fixed Beacon: Special Order display radius being ~50% smaller than the actual radius.

 **2.1.0**

 - Post-playtest balance/QoL update for Catalyzer Dart and Orbital Jump Pad: